hhkaos/awesome-arcgis/CONTRIBUTING.md

 ### Enhance content

-> **Disclaimer**: Technology change fast and some resources may be out to date or broken.

 **Anyone is welcome to contribute** to this repository, not only the [ArcGIS Experts listed here](https://esri-es.github.io/arcgis-experts/), so please feel free to do any contribution.

 #### Improve an existing resource page

+The awesome list compiles many resource pages but because technology change fast, they could miss many resources and other may be out to date or broken.

 You can contribute improving existing resource pages by: